aws-samples/serverless-dotnet-demo/README.md

 Benchmarks are executed using [Artillery](https://www.artillery.io/).
 Artillery is a modern load testing & smoke testing library for SRE and DevOps.

-To run the tests use the below scripts, replacing the $API_URL with the API Url output from the deployment:
+To run the tests, use the below scripts.
+Replace the $API_URL with the API URL output from the deployment:

 ``` bash
 cd loadtest